NotARoomba/AI-Jukebox/JOURNAL.md

 # Future Work

 When the cubes come in, I will have to paint each one and then cut, sand, and glue them together.
 After I plan on applying a finish to make the box look good.
 I think this will take a few days to up to a week.

+# August 4:

+After all of my parts finally came in I finished creating the wooden sides and decided to 3D print the top part as I had run out of wooden cubes.